cj-powell/cj-powell/README.md

 # bio

-Welcome, and thanks for stopping by!
-I'm CJ.
-I'm currently working as a Data Analytics Consultant, for a firm based in the Washington-Baltimore region.
-Daily, I work to work with data (spatial, observational, numerical) to solve problems.
-I strive to make complex data problems seem simple, and bring clarity to ambiguity.
+Welcome, and thank you for stopping by my "hub"!
+I'm affectionately known as CJ, and daily, I work to work with data (location data, traffic data, demongraphic data, sales data, etc.) to solve problems.
+I make complex data problems simple for organizations and communities, and with this brings clarity to ambiguity.

 Background

 I have over 10 years of experience in public administration.
-Previosly, I worked at ATD for several years on the Data, Technology and Analytics team.
-Before then, I worked at serveral other national and international organizations including Save the Children, Urban Alliance, and the United States Census Bureau in administration and data management.
-I additionally worked in marketing, university research.
+Previosly, I worked at ATD for several years where I was promoted to Assistant Director of the Data, Technology and Analytics team.
+Before that time, I worked in administration and data management at nationally and internationally recognized organizations such as Save the Children, Urban Alliance, and the United States Census Bureau.

-I've worked on a bunch of different teams and projects, including:
+I've worked on a bunch of different teams and projects, for both the public and pr including in  marketing and univeristy research:

 US Department of Commerces DMV Regional Equity and Growth Playbook Bill and Melinda Gates' Integrated Planning and Advising for Student Success (iPASS) GrantCancer: Built decision tree model to predict the cost of cancer care for breast cancer patients